-Undetected programming errors or defects in our games could harm our reputation and adversely affect our results of operations; and breaches in the security of our server network could cause disruptions in our service, facilitate piracy of our intellectual property, or compromise confidential information of our game players.
+Undetected programming errors or defects in our games could harm our reputation and adversely affect our results of operations.

-Our games are subject to frequent improvement and updates, and may contain bugs or flaws that become apparent only after the updated applications are accessed by users, particularly as we launch new updates under tight time constraints.
-If for any reason programming bugs or flaws are not resolved in a timely fashion, we may lose some of our users and our revenues will be affected negatively, and our reputation and the market acceptance of our games may also be harmed.
+We make frequent improvement and updates to our online games, which may contain bugs or flaws that become apparent only after the updated games are accessed by users, particularly as we launch new updates under tight time constraints.
+If for any reason programming bugs or flaws are not resolved in a timely fashion, we may lose some of our users, and third-party operators that license or jointly operate our games may seek to recover damages from us, which could have an adverse effect on our results of operations, and could harm our reputation and the market acceptance of our games.